anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.md

 - CRI-O
 - Frakti

+To support `req.sec.gen.04` the architecture specifies the usage of a container runtime with the capability of Kernel isolation:
+- kata-containers

 These specifications cover the [full lifecycle of a container](https://github.com/opencontainers/runtime-spec/blob/master/runtime.md#lifecycle) `creating > created > running > stopped` which includes the use of storage that is required during this lifecycle - this is management of the Host OS filesystem by the container runtime.
 This lifecycle management by the container runtime (when conformant with the above specifications) supports the requirement `req.inf.stg.06` for ephemeral storage for Pods.

+To fulfill `req.sec.gen.05` the architecture specifies the usage of the Kubernetes CPU Manager and to support the isolation of workload resources from the infrastructure resources [CPU Pooler](https://github.com/nokia/CPU-Pooler/).

 > Todo: details and RA2 specifications relating to runtimes in order to meet RM features and requirements from RM chapters 4 and 5.